 Immediately after birth, your baby will be evaluated through an Apgar score to determine his or her state of health.
 This routine test measures a baby's responsiveness and vital signs.
 Five factors are checked: heart rate, breathing, color, activity and muscle tone, and grimace reflex response.

-The baby is given a score of 0-2 in each category, and the five numerical results are added together.
-This total is called the Apgar score.
+The baby is given a score of 0-2 in each category, and the five numerical results are added together to determine the Apgar score.
 The evaluation is done again at 1 minute and again at 5 minutes.
 This quick and easy test is given mainly to see if the baby needs help breathing.
-A score of 7-10 is generally considered normal, and if your baby receives this score, no special actions usually need to be taken at that time.
+A score of 7-10 is generally considered normal, and if your baby receives this score, no special actions are needed.
 A lower score means some extra measures, such as giving the baby oxygen, may be needed initially.